jjhbk/DecentrAds/README.md

 # DecentrAds
 Decentralized AdSpace is a p2p social media platform with a decentralised advertisement layer on top.
 It connects content creators directly with advertisers/brands eliminating the role of intermediaries.

-The dApp lets a user create content and put it on bidding for ad placements.
-The advertisers look at the metrics of a content page and place their bids.
-A simple auction algorithm then selects the highest bidder.

 ## How it works?
 A creator starts by minting content on the platform.
 This content generates metrics like views, upvotes, downvotes, comments etc by users visiting the dApp.
 Each page of a creator has a dedicated ad space.
 This ad space is open for interested advertisers to place their ads.
 Depending upon the content metrics, an advertiser places a bid to host their ad.
 We use a simple auction algorithm to select the winning bidder and transfer the bid amount directly to creator's wallet.